kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 ## AdmissionChecks

 AdmissionChecks are a mechanism that allows Kueue to consider additional criteria before admitting a Workload.

-See [Admission Checks](/docs/concepts/admission_check#usage) for ClusterQueue's example configuration.
+For an example ClusterQueue configuration using admission checks, see [Admission Checks](/docs/concepts/admission_check#usage).

 ## What's next?